DangerAspect/site/_siege/operator-prices.md

 ---
 layout: page
-title:  Unlock Prices for Post-Launch Operators
+title: (Outdated) Unlock Prices for Post-Launch Operators
 permalink: /siege/operatorprices
-description: "An up-to-date graphic showing DLC operator unlock prices."
+description: "Graphics showing DLC operator unlock prices."
 date: 2020-12-16
 tag: article
+hidden: true
 ---

+{% include siege/outdated.html details="This inforgraphic has not been updated since Year 5 Season 4." %}

 This graphic shows the unlock prices for DLC operators, following the [Operator Lifecycle](#operator-lifecycle) which will be introduced starting Year 4 Season 1.